router-for-me/Cli-Proxy-API-Management-Center/README.md

 Example URL:
 https://remote.router-for.me/

-Minimum required version: ≥ 5.0.0
+Minimum required version: ≥ 6.0.0
-Recommended version: ≥ 5.2.6
+Recommended version: ≥ 6.0.19
+Starting from version 6.0.19, the WebUI has been integrated into the main program and is accessible via `/management.html`.

 ## Features